SAT Score Calculator 2025 | Free Digital SAT Calculator with Percentile Rankings

 What percentile is needed for competitive colleges?

 Highly selective colleges typically seek students in the 95th percentile or above (1430+ total score).
 Most selective institutions prefer 98th percentile or higher (1490+).
-However, holistic admissions consider many factors beyond test scores.
+However, holistic admissions consider many factors beyond test scores including GPA, essays, extracurriculars, and letters of recommendation.

 Conclusion: Maximizing Your SAT Score Potential